 The cabin is approximately 60 miles west of Yellowstone Park.

 A number of hiking and horseback riding trails originate along the road adjacent to the cabin and explore various drainages in the area.
 Hikers can also summit Black Butte, just over the ridge from the cabin, on a user-created trail that leads to the peak .
-Off-road vehicles must stay on designated trails at all times.
+The cabin is an excellent base camp for viewing the expanses of wildflowers along the Gravelly Range Road (FS290) during early summer.
+All wheeled motorized vehicles must stay on designated roads or trails at all times.
 The area is also popular during winter months for cross-country skiing, snowmobiling and snowshoeing.
+Snowmobile use is allowed only from Decenber 2 through May 15.

 Guests enjoy hunting in the surrounding wilderness.
 The area is home to some of the highest-elevation pronghorn antelope, as well as other wildlife.
 Fishing is available in nearby Standard Creek, where anglers might catch cutthroat and brown trout.